RickRacc/immigrow/IDB.ai.md

 ### Integrity Statement
 We confirm that the AI was used only as a helper (explainer, debugger, reviewer) and not as a code generator.
-All code submitted our my own work.
+All code submitted is our own work.